Faulty Successive Cancellation Decoding of Polar Codes for the Binary Erasure Channel: Conclusion

 \section{Conclusion}

 In this paper, we studied faulty SC decoding of polar codes for the BEC, where the hardware-induced errors are modeled as additional erasures within the decoder.
 We showed that, under this model, fully reliable communication is not possible at any rate.
 Furthermore, we showed that, in order for partial ordering of the synthetic channels with respect to the BEC parameter $p$ to hold, the internal erasure probability of the decoder has to be approximately smaller than the erasure probability of the BEC.
 Moreover, we derived a lower bound on the frame erasure rate and we used this lower bound in order to optimize the blocklength of polar codes under faulty SC decoding.
 Finally, we proposed an error protection scheme which re-enables asymptotically error-free transmission by protecting only a constant fraction of the decoder.
+This protection can be implemented using some conventional circuit error-protection mechanism, such as redundancy or increased transistor sizing.
 Finally, our unequal error protection scheme was shown to significantly improve the performance of the faulty SC decoder for finite-length codes by protecting as little as $1.5\%$ of the decoder.

 \ifCLASSOPTIONcaptionsoff